sigreen/order-fulfillment/README.md

 Build out an integration that:

-1. Consumes messages for the `hardware.fullfilment` AMQ queue
+1. Consumes messages for the `hardware.fulfillment` AMQ queue
 1. Enriches the message with a description located in the STOCK database.
 The SQL is: `select * from STOCK where item_name = :#itemName`
 1. Transforms the message into a JSON [message](src/main/resources/fulfillment.json)
-1. Sends the generated JSON message to the Order Fulfillment AMQ queue `Outgoing.Fulfillment`.
+1. Sends the generated JSON message to the Order Fulfillment AMQ queue `outgoing.fulfillment`.

 ### Scenario Two: Electrical Fulfillment

 Build out an integration that:

-1. Consumes messages for the `electrical.fullfilment` AMQ queue
+1. Consumes messages for the `electrical.fulfillment` AMQ queue
 1. Enriches the message with a description located in the STOCK database.
 The SQL is: `select * from STOCK where item_name = :#itemName`
 1. Transforms the message into a JSON [message](src/main/resources/fulfillment.json) and capitalizes the `itemName` field.
 1. Sends the generated JSON message to the Kafka topic `My.Topic`.